ashleyscruse/hpc-python-gpu/README.md

 cd hpc-python-gpu
 ```

-Then open the notebook in JupyterLab via the Analysis Portal.
+Then open the notebook in Jupyter.